 Higher Education Compliance Alliance

-The Higher Education Compliance Alliance was a site created by the National Association of College and University Attorneys (NACUA), in partnership with thirty other higher education associations, to provide the higher education community with a centralized repository of information and resources for compliance with federal laws and regulations.was created to provide the higher education community with a centralized repository of information and resources for compliance with federal laws and regulations.
-The site features a Federal Compliance Matrix, a comprehensive list of the ey federal laws and regulations governing colleges and universities.
+The Higher Education Compliance Alliance was a site created by the National Association of College and University Attorneys (NACUA), in partnership with thirty other higher education associations, to provide the higher education community with a centralized repository of information and resources for compliance with federal laws and regulations.
+The site features a Federal Compliance Matrix, a comprehensive list of the key federal laws and regulations governing colleges and universities.

 What's New on the Compliance Website

-The page includes a description of the OFFCP, and new resources, including SUNY Compliance Checklists, FAQ's, and Self-Identifiation forms created to help campuses comply with the new OFCCP requirements that became effective on March 24, 2014.
+The page includes a description of the OFCCP, and new resources, including SUNY Compliance Checklists, FAQ's, and Self-Identification forms created to help campuses comply with the new OFCCP requirements that became effective on March 24, 2014.